phuicy/web/_posts/2022-05-31-AppImages.md

 You now have 5MB of pure power.
 This also works great for QT and RQT applicaitons.

 This solution is flawed and hacky, but elegance be damned.
 Perfection is the enemy of good and deploying anything.
+Perfectionism is procrastination for the talented.